Buffalo Rock: Dr. Wham

 A 2-liter bottle of Dr. Wham sold in Staunton, Virginia.

 In 2005, Buffalo Rock introduced a soft drink called Dr. Wham.
-Dr. Wham is sold in Buffalo Rock markets where the company does not have the territorial rights to sell Dr Pepper, including markets such as Huntsville, Alabama, Montgomery, Alabama, Columbus, Georgia, Pensacola, Florida, and Staunton, Virginia.
-A complete listing of markets that carry Dr. Wham is on the Buffalo Rock website.
+It is both sold directly and franchised by Buffalo Rock in markets where the company does not have the territorial rights to sell Dr Pepper, including Huntsville and Montgomery in Alabama, Columbus, Georgia, Pensacola, Florida, and Staunton, Virginia.
+A complete list of markets that carry Dr. Wham is on the Buffalo Rock website.